 I haven’t found a secondhand piece that doesn’t smell funny ever, so I throw them in the laundry basket or send them to the dry cleaner when I come home.

 I don’t know why they have that smell, but it’s gone after a wash

 As for shoes, i haven’t bought any yet, but the secondhand shoes i’ve seen looked really new so I don’t think that’s a problem

-I can do second hand clothes and accessories….but not shoes…just ick….just me thoughposted about 5 years ago
+I can do second hand clothes and accessories….but not shoes…just ick….just me thoughposted almost 6 years ago

 When you go buy vintage, you really need to leave all your ‘worries’ behind.
 I, on the other hand haven’t been able to do that.
-I go to amazing vintage stores and never purchase anything because I just can’t stand the smell, as well as knowing I’m wearing something other people once wore.posted about 5 years ago
+I go to amazing vintage stores and never purchase anything because I just can’t stand the smell, as well as knowing I’m wearing something other people once wore.posted over 5 years ago

 the whole vintage shop smells funny actually. thats why you have to wash it or sometimes soak it in hot water..